Recipes for computing radiation from a Kerr black hole using a generalized Sasaki-Nakamura formalism: Homogeneous solutions: Fast inversion from the tortoise coordinate to the Boyer-Lindquist coordinate

 \section{Fast inversion from the tortoise coordinate $r_*$ to the Boyer-Lindquist coordinate $r$}

 The tortoise coordinate $r_{*}$ (for Kerr \glspl{BH}) is defined by

-Using Eq.~\eqref{eq:drstardr} one can generate different ``tortoise coordinate'' which differ to each other only by an integration constant.
+Using Eq.~\eqref{eq:drstardr} one can generate different ``tortoise coordinates'' which differ from each other only by an integration constant.
 Here, and in most of the literature, we choose the integration constant such that

 However, there is no simple analytical expression that gives $r = r(r_{*})$, and one will have to instead numerically invert Eq.~\eqref{eq:rstar_from_r}.
-Such an inversion scheme that is both fast and accurate is needed for our numerical implementation of the \gls{GSN} formalism because we numerically solve the \gls{GSN} equation in the $r_*$-coordinate instead of the Boyer-Lindquist $r$-coordinate, and yet the \gls{GSN} potentials, which will be evaluated at many different values of $r_{*}$ during the numerical integration, are written in terms of $r$.
+Such an inversion scheme that is both fast and accurate is needed for our numerical implementation of the \gls{GSN} formalism because we numerically solve the \gls{GSN} equation in the $r_*$ coordinate instead of the Boyer-Lindquist $r$ coordinate, and yet the \gls{GSN} potentials, which will be evaluated at many different values of $r_{*}$ during the numerical integration, are written in terms of $r$.